canonical/snap-openstack-hypervisor/README.md

 network names to the network device interfaces of SR-IOV physical function.

-If unspecified, it will be determined automatically by the snap based on the list of SR-IOV devices provided through the `compute.pci-device-spec` setting.
+If unspecified, it will be determined automatically by the snap based on the list of SR-IOV devices provided through the `compute.pci-device-specs` setting.

 The network adapters that support hardware offloading (switchdev) are expected to be processed by the OVN mechanism driver and will not be included in this list.